Asian-Style Baked Rockfish

 - freshly ground black pepper

-- 3 scallions, finely sliced on a diagonal
+- 3 scallions finely sliced on a diagonal

-- 1 lime, thinly sliced
+- 1 lime thinly sliced

-- 2 garlic cloves, finely sliced
+- 2 garlic cloves finely sliced

-- handful of fresh cilantro
+- handful fresh cilantro leaves

 - 2 tablespoons + 1 teaspoon soy sauce

-- 3 teaspoons toasted sesame oil
+- 1 tablespoon toasted sesame oil

-- 1/8 teaspoon Korean red pepper powder (gochugaru)
+- ½ teaspoon Korean red pepper powder (gochugaru)

 Instructions

-- Sprinkle the top of the fish with the carrot, ginger, garlic, and remaining cilantro.
-In separate bowl, whisk together the soy sauce, sesame oil, and red pepper powder.
-Pour sauce evenly over the fish.
+- Stuff the cavity with the scallions, lime slices and half of the cilantro leaves.
+Sprinkle the top of the fish with the carrot, ginger, garlic, and remaining cilantro.
+In a separate bowl, whisk together the soy sauce, sesame oil, and red pepper powder.
+Pour the sauce evenly over the fish.

-- Top the fish with another large sheet of aluminum foil–bringing the edges of both pieces together to fold and seal in the fish.
+- Top the fish with another large sheet of aluminum foil bringing the edges of both pieces together to fold and seal in the fish.

 Sorry to hear you had such a tiring week, but if it makes you feel any better, I’d say that your new template looks gorgeous!